What are some ways to improve your supply chain in 2020?

 Instead, modern supply chains rely on WMS (warehouse management systems).
 Today’s WMS make it possible to track inventory in real-time.
 As a result, businesses create a robust, transparent picture into a supply chain’s status.
 Stand-alone inventory control software is a viable alternative to full WMS systems, providing more robust functionality.

 Coordinating billing with many providers can lead to accounting headaches.
 But integration through ERP joins these tasks with other systems.

 Building off this integration is EDI.
 An EDI (electronic data interchange) system allows for easy, quick payments.

 Together with ERP, an EDI system creates a single system of record.
 Plus, an ERP’s accounting capabilities can ensure swift and accurate payment processing.

 Vender performance tracking

 Tracking the performance of supply chain vendors ensures on-time and accurate product delivery.
-Modern ERP systems make it easy to assess cycle times, errors, and more.
+Modern ERP or supply chain collaboration systems make it easy to assess cycle times, errors, and more.
 These key vendor data points provide a full understanding of vendor performance.